hazelgrove/hazel/README.md

 2. Generates some parsers using `menhir`.
 3. Auto-formats all reason code, using `refmt` (this is why we need `auto-promote`).
 4. Compiles the reason code to `src/_build/default/www/hazel.js`.

+If writing `dune build --auto-promote` is annoying, we put that command into the `Makefile`, so you can also just run `make`.

+If something weird is going on, it sometimes helps to do a `dune clean` to delete the various files being generated.

 ### Debugging
 You can use `dune build --profile debug --auto-promote` instead of `dune build --auto-promote`.
 This differs only in that we pass the `--debuginfo` flag to `js_of_ocaml`, which causes the insertion of comments mapping locations in the generated JS to locations in the source files.
 This is useful for debugging purposes, but causes a substantial increase in compilation time and file size, so it is disabled by default.